marcus-crane/releases/README.md

 Let's now create the database itself

 ```
-postgres=# CREATE DATABASE releases;
+postgres=# CREATE DATABASE vgdates;
 ```

 and connect to see that we've made it properly

 ```
-postgres=# \c releases
+postgres=# \c vgdates
-You are now connected to database "releases" as user "postgres".
+You are now connected to database "vgdates" as user "postgres".
 ```

 Now all we've got left to do is install Knex if you haven't done so (`npm install knex -g`) and run the migrations and seeds